Abdelmoneim000/TextEditor/README.md

     - Try adding some resources.
 (It's always best for your teammates to see how you get your logic and code syntax).

-    - Try mentionning someone Helped you during the Project (Credits are important) :wink:
+    - Try mentionning someone Helped you during the Project (Credits are important)

   3. Adding documentation to your code.